AJ Rafael: Hiatus from tours, Crazy Talented Asians, and one million subscribers (2014–present)

 Around 2015, he started a Bounded, a clothing brand influenced by Disney.
 In 2016, Rafael inked an agreement with Disney Digital Network.
 In 2017, Rafael performed at VidCon at the Anaheim Convention Center.
 In an interview with the Orange County Register for the event, Rafael, who said he never received a recording contract, said, "I tried, but I never had the opportunity.
 I felt like they weren't looking for people like me – an Asian-American singer".
 On an October 21, 2018, episode of the music TV show Coke Studio Philippines, Rafael performed with Moira Dela Torre.

 Rafael has been an actor, music director, and dancer in local musical theater shows including Tarzan.
 He performed in Spring Awakening in a show produced by Riverside Repertory Theater in 2016.
 Rafael assumed the role of Terk in a Riverside City College production of the musical Tarzan in January 2019.
 He performed as Pepper in East West Players's presentation of Mamma Mia! in May 2019.
 In February 2020, he had 933,000 YouTube subscribers.
 On February 1, 2020, he posted an original song called "Waking Up Sucks (Sometimes)" to YouTube.
 The previous time he had released an original song was in 2014.

 Influenced by the film Crazy Rich Asians, Rafael in September 2018 started Crazy Talented Asians, a live variety show that showcases Asians in the performing arts community.
 The event, which had poetry readings, singing, and dancing, originally was hosted at the Rockwell Table & Stage in Hollywood.
 Crazy Talented Asians subsequently was relocated to the David Henry Hwang Theatre after East West Players began co-hosting it.
 Rafael co-hosted the ninth installment of the show, which was virtual, with Alyssa Navarro in December 2020.
 After surpassing one million subscribers on December 28, 2020, Rafael received a Gold Creator Award from YouTube in early 2021.
 When he received the award, he had 567 videos on his channel.

+In 2026, Rafael made an appearance in the Marvel limited series Wonder Man.